transcend-io/cli/README.md

 tr-request-upload --auth=xxx
 ```

+Note:

+_The cli-commands default to using the EU Transcend backend.
+To use these commands with the US backend, you will need to use the flag --transcendUrl=https://api.us.transend.io._

 ## transcend.yml

 Within your git repositories, you can define a file `transcend.yml`.
 This file allows you define part of your Data Map in code.
 Using the cli, you can sync that configuration back to the Transcend Admin Dashboard (https://app.transcend.io/privacy-requests/connected-services).

 You can find various examples for your `transcend.yml` file in the [examples/](./examples/) folder.
 If you are looking for a starting point to copy and paste, [simple.yml](./examples/simple.yml) is a good place to start.
 This file is annotated with links and documentations that new members of your team can use if they come across the file.

 The API for this YAML file can be found in [./src/codecs.ts](./src/codecs.ts) under the variable named "TranscendInput".
-The shape of the yaml file will be type-checked every time a command is run.
+The shape of the YAML file will be type-checked every time a command is run.

 The structure of the file looks something like the following: